rossrobino/ovr/apps/docs/src/server/docs/06-routing.md

 description: Trie-based routing in ovr.
 ---

 ovr's router offers efficient and fast route matching, supporting static paths, parameters, and wildcards.
-Utilizing a [trie](https://en.wikipedia.org/wiki/Radix_tree) structure means that performance does not degrade as you add more routes.
+Utilizing a [trie](https://en.wikipedia.org/wiki/Radix_tree) structure ensures performance does not degrade as you add more routes.

 The router is forked and adapted from [memoirist](https://github.com/SaltyAom/memoirist) and [@medley/router](https://github.com/medleyjs/router).

 ## Parameters

-Create a parameter for a route using the colon before a path segment. `/api/:id` will create a `params` object on the `Context` with a property of `id` containing the actual path segment requested.
+Create a parameter for a route using the colon before a path segment.

+The pattern `/api/:id` creates a `params` object on the `Context` with a property of `id` containing the actual path segment requested.

 ```ts
 app.post("/api/:id", (c) => {